Azure-Samples/active-directory-verifiable-credentials-dotnet/4-ciam-verifiedid/README.md

 ### Setup Verified ID and create a custom credential

 Setup Verified ID in your tenant using the [quick setup](https://learn.microsoft.com/entra/verified-id/verifiable-credentials-configure-tenant-quick) method.
 Note that the Advanced setup method isn't supported.
+A requirement for using the quick setup is that you have registered a [custom domain](https://learn.microsoft.com/en-us/entra/fundamentals/add-custom-domain) for the tenant.

 Create a custom credential named `NorthwindAirlinesDigitalCard` using the display and rules definitions available [here](Credential%20Definitions)